UtrechtUniversity/summer-fair/README.md

 The mapped data sets are represented as linked data triples.
 ## WIKI

-Pleas refer to a [wiki page](https://github.com/UtrechtUniversity/summer-fair/wiki) for tutorials and background information on ontologies and SPARQL
+Please refer to a [wiki page](https://github.com/UtrechtUniversity/summer-fair/wiki) for tutorials and background information on ontologies and SPARQL
 ## License

 This project is licensed under the terms of the [MIT License](/LICENSE.md)